engrron30/CLITS-CLI-on-ur-Terminal-Simulator/README.md

-### Cisco-Like Interface on your Terminal Simulator (CLI)
+### Command Line Interface for your Terminal Simulator (CLITS)

-This repository aims to simulate how
+Are you building your CLI from scratch?
+Want to add CLI like Cisco behavior in your device?
+Clone this code and you're good to go!